Stack¶

 - p2 [<stack name eg BDS>] [<date created>] ~/.cloudmesh/stack/projects/p2

-provides an interface to list the deployment stacks (eg BDS or others) and all the projcts using a stack.
+cm stack list provides an interface to list the deployment stacks (eg BDS or others) and all the projcts using a stack.

-cm stack list
+cm stack list MUST:

 - accept

-to list a subset of (stack
+--list <field,...>to list a subset of (stack,project) - accept

-which will cause the output to be rendered using json so that other programs may easity parse the output
+--jsonwhich will cause the output to be rendered using json so that other programs may easity parse the output

-Switching Projects cm stack project
+Switching Projects cm stack project¶

 Example: